vijithassar/microlens/README.md

 const topUserCountry = input => userCountry(topUser(input)))
 ```

-To compose lenses for use as setters or with immutable data, microlens supplies an optional composition helper function which `<FAMOUS LAST WORDS>` handles all the edge cases `</FAMOUS LAST WORDS>` and will be preferable in most cases.
+To compose lenses for use as setters or with immutable data, microlens supplies an optional composition helper function which `<FAMOUS LAST WORDS>` handles all the edge cases `</FAMOUS LAST WORDS>` and will be easier than manual composition in most cases.
 To use the composition helper, just pass it an array of lenses.
 The array should read from left to right, with the most general lens that operates first listed first in the array.
-Your composed lens will be immutable if that broadest lens listed in the array is immutable (`topGame()`, in this example).
+Your composed lens will be immutable if that broadest lens listed first in the array (`topGame()`, in this example) was created with a data copying function.

 ```javascript
 // import the composition helper function